matplotlib/matplotlib/doc/users/colormaps.rst

 - If there is an intuitive color scheme for the parameter you are plotting
 - If there is a standard in the field the audience may be expecting

-For many applications, a perceptual colormap is the best choice --- one in which equal steps in data are perceived as equal steps in the color space.
+For many applications, a perceptually uniform colormap is the best choice --- one in which equal steps in data are perceived as equal steps in the color space.
 Researchers have found that the human brain perceives changes in the lightness parameter as changes in the data much better than, for example, changes in hue.
 Therefore, colormaps which have monotonically increasing lightness through the colormap will be better interpreted by the viewer.

 Color can be represented in 3D space in various ways.
 One way to represent color